eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/Software Development View/page_software-development-view.md

 ##### Payload for EDC Data Asset PCF

-The following JSON shows the the EDC Asset for PCF defined in the EDC using the asset bundling mentioned under [Payload for Requesting PCF Sub Model](#api-calls).
+The following JSON shows the EDC Asset for a PCF defined in the EDC using the asset bundling mentioned under [Payload for Requesting PCF Sub Model](#api-calls).
 <details>
   <summary>PCFExchange Asset Definition (JSON)</summary>